felixongom/diteorm/README.md

 This is PHP ORM for interacting with relational databases.
 It supports only Sqlite, Mysql, Sqlserver and Postgresql databases.
 It allows us to keep oursevles within only PHP code instead of switching between sql and PHP code.
 ### Features of dite-orm.
-Dite-orm is too close to SQL.
-It can easily help to interact with the database quickly and you get everything you need in one line of code.
+Dite-orm is to close to SQL.
+It can easily help to ineract with the database quickly and you get everything you need in one line of code.
 - Supports multiple DBMS.
 - Configuration settings can be added directly into the .env file or using the setup method, but not both.
 - Uses PDO in the background.